Designing for Connection: Accessibility in WhatsApp for Older Adults

 Key Results

-• The Frequently Contacted Carousel and Chat/Contact Toggle were the most well-received concepts, praised for clarity and speed.
+• The Most Contacted Carousel and Chat/Contact Toggle were the most effective solutions, helping users find contacts faster and with less effort.

 Testing & Results